'Orgy of violence': Dutch police open fire on rioters

 Associated Press

-THE HAGUE, Netherlands (AP) — Police opened fire on protesters and seven people were injured in rioting that erupted in downtown Rotterdam around a demonstration against COVID-19 restrictions.
+THE HAGUE, Netherlands (AP) — Police opened fire on protesters in rioting that erupted in downtown Rotterdam around a demonstration against COVID-19 restrictions late Friday night.
 The Dutch city’s mayor called it “an orgy of violence.”

+Police said that two rioters were hospitalized after being hit by bullets and investigations were underway to establish if they were shot by police.
+The condition of the injured rioters was not disclosed.

+Officers arrested 51 people, about half of them minors, police said Saturday afternoon.
+One police officer was hospitalized with a leg injury sustained in the rioting, another was treated by ambulance staff and “countless” others suffered minor injuries.

 Mayor Ahmed Aboutaleb told reporters in the early hours of Saturday morning that “on a number of occasions the police felt it necessary to draw their weapons to defend themselves” as rioters ran rampage through the port city’s central shopping district, setting fires and throwing rocks and fireworks at officers.